we-are-Zed/HotelList_ooad/README.md

 # HotelList_ooad
-The first homework of ooad(write a beautiful front UI)
+The first homework of ooad(write a beautiful font end UI)

 The final UI is：